Writing for speech is different from writing for print. Check out these tips for successful live presentations.

 Take control of your listeners’ expectations.
 A strong introduction is important whether you’re writing or speaking, but it takes a lot longer to listen to a speech than to read an article, and it will help your audience commit to your presentation if you start by telling them why it’s important.
 For example, “We’re going to spend the next 30 minutes talking about the zombie apocalypse, because if you’re prepared for zombies, you’re prepared for anything!”
 It also helps to include an interesting anecdote or question to hook them, like, “Did you know that FEMA recently released tips on how to survive a zombie apocalypse?”

-Also, remember that your presentation begins as soon as you take the podium Don’t spend 10 minutes thanking everyone in the room before you get to the meat of your piece.
+Also, remember that your presentation begins as soon as you take the stage.
+Don’t spend 10 minutes thanking everyone in the room before you get to the meat of your piece.
 A brief thank-you is fine.

 Tip #3: Keep Important Information at the Beginning of Your Sentences